Bradshaw/NaNoWriMo2016/Chapter1.md

 "Hey"
 Kreug looks up, he's got that stupid grin on his face.
 I can't remember what he takes, probably some mix of pills.
 "Oh, hey.
 So, you going to fuck her?"
 Fuck you, Kreug.
 "I don't know, Kreug, she's high as fuck."

+I slump down on the grass, try to prop my head against the tree stump.
+There's Ursa Major, I think.
+The one with the three stars in a row is Ursa Major, right?
+I like how precise the light from stars are.
+No clouds, we're shielded by the hills, not too much light pollution from the city.
+My ears feel like they're in a pillow, everything sounds a little numb.
+The ground has a little vibration to it on each kick.